Verizon

 Challenge:

-Reposition Verizon in a way that modernizes the brand while also preserving its heritage and showcasing all of its current product offerings.
+Reposition Verizon in a way that better reflects Verizon’s current position as a contemporary media brand while also preserving its heritage and showcasing all of its current product offerings.
 As a data, content and network provider, how can we make the invisible, visible?

 Insight: